microsoft/vscode-docs/api/references/theme-color.md

 **Note**: If you want to use an existing color theme, see [Color Themes](/docs/getstarted/themes) where you'll learn how to set the active color theme through the **Preferences: Color Theme** dropdown (`kb(workbench.action.selectTheme)`).

-Theme colors are available as CSS variables in [webviews](/api/extension-guides/webview), and [an extension](https://marketplace.visualstudio.com/items?itemName=connor4312.css-theme-completions) is available which provides Intellisense for them.
+Theme colors are available as CSS variables in [webviews](/api/extension-guides/webview), and [an extension](https://marketplace.visualstudio.com/items?itemName=connor4312.css-theme-completions) is available which provides IntelliSense for them.

 ## Color formats